OpenDSA/OpenDSA/RST/source/Glossary.rst

       sorting routine pass in a comparator function to define how records in the collection are to be compared.

+   composite type
+      A type whose members have subparts.
+For example, a typical database record.
+Another term for this is :term:`aggregate type`.

    computer program
       An instance, or concrete representation, of an algorithm in some programming language.